-One time while down in the city to get salt and seasoning, they took up residence in the royal park.
-One day when the king went there, he saw the Bodhisatta’s wife and fell in love at first sight.
+One time while down in the city to get salt and seasoning they took up residence in the royal park.
+When the king went there, he saw the Bodhisatta’s wife and fell in love at first sight.
 The king asked the Bodhisatta what their relationship was and he answered, “In the past she was my wife, but she is nothing to me now.”
 The king was skeptical of the Bodhisatta’s detachment from her, but nevertheless, he had his men seize her and take her back to the palace.
 He showered her with honor, but she resisted by yelling about the wicked king’s lawlessness and her disdain for extravagance.
 The Bodhisatta heard her cries, but did nothing.

 Unable to win her favor, the king decided that the Bodhisatta must be plotting against him, so he returned to the park to confront him.
 The Bodhisatta sat calmly sewing his cloak and did not address the king when he approached.
 The king accused him of having anger festering quietly inside his heart.
 But the Bodhisatta denied it and explained how anger brings nothing but ruin and misery, and by cherishing kindness he had learned to rise above anger’s influence.

 The king was impressed by this lesson and set the woman free.
-He asked for forgiveness and told them they could stay in his park as long as they wished, and he would provide for all their needs.
-They chose to remain until she died, then the Bodhisatta returned to live out his final years in the Himalayas.
+He asked for forgiveness and told them they could stay in his park as long as they wished; he would provide for all their needs.
+They remained until she died, then the Bodhisatta returned to live out his final years in the Himalayas.

 In the Lifetime of the Buddha